YifanHan07/SimpleHealth/README.md

 ## Use cases for each user story
 ### User Story 1 - Account Creation
-Description: Creates a personal account.
+Description: "I want to create a personal account, so that I can save and manage my favorite recipes".

-User Interaction: User enters details and submit the details to create an account.
+User Interaction: User enters login details and submit the details to create an account.

 Controller: AccountController handles the click made by the user and makes decisions on how to start the account creation by calling AccountCreationInteractor.

 Interactor: AccountCreationInteractor processes on creating an account by checking if the inputs are valid.

 Presenter: AccountPresenter displays a success confirmation message.

+### User Story 2：Account Information

+Description: "I want to manage my account details and edit my preferences".

+User Interaction: AccountController handles the button clicks and saves the edits of the user.

+Controller: In the file SaveRecipeController, handles the “Save to Collection” button clicked by user

+Presenter: In the file SaveRecipePresenter, If the recipe is successfully added to the collection, displays a message saying “Successfully added to collection.”

+Interactor: In the file SaveRecipeInteractor, rec

-### User Story 2 - Recipe Browsing
+### User Story 3 - Recipe Browsing
 Description: User browsing recipes by searching keywords.

 User Interaction: User types a keyword into the search field and presses “Search”.

 Controller: RecipeSearchController handles the input inputted by the user and passes the keyword to the RecipeSearchInteractor.

 Interactor: RecipeSearchInteractor filters the recipes based on the entered keyword, after checking the API, if no matching recipes are found, an empty result is returned.

 Presenter: RecipePresenter displays the list of the recipes based on the entered keyword or an error message.

-### User Stor 3：Save recipe to personal collection
+### User Story 3：Save recipe to personal collection

 Description: Saving the selected recipe to the user’s collection.